frankiesardo/tripod/README.md

 `defroutes` is just a convenience macro that calls expand-routes `(def routes (expand-routes [...]))`

-The `epxand-routes` function converts the terse nested routes format in a route table.
+The `epxand-routes` function converts the terse nested routes format to a route table.

 The terse route format, as shown in the example, consist in a nested vectors structure with:

-- A string representing a path (with leading "")
+- A string representing a path (with leading `"\"`)

 - A handler